What Does the Torah Say About Enemies? A Comparative Religious View

 FAQs

-Does the Torah command believers to destroy their enemies?
+Does the Torah say it's okay to hate your enemies?

 0 Community answers